johansatge/movies/readme.md

 npm run deploy
 ```

-To build the project and rsync it.
+To build the project and rsync it on `DEPLOY_URL`.